instructor-ai/instructor/docs/blog/posts/introducing-cerebras-support.md

 Cerebras offers the fastest inference on the market, 20x faster than on GPUs.

-Sign up for a Cerebras Inference API key here: [cloud.cerebras.ai](http://cloud.cerebras.ai).
+Sign up for a Cerebras Inference API key here at [cloud.cerebras.ai](http://cloud.cerebras.ai).

 ### Basic Usage